merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 New data added to the db for your layers .....: clade, light.
 ```

-We all are looking for ways to enrich our pangenomic displays, and anvi'o's dditional data tables are excellent ways to do that.
+We all are looking for ways to enrich our pangenomic displays, and anvi'o's additional data tables are excellent ways to do that.
 Please take a moment to learn more about them [here](http://merenlab.org/2017/12/11/additional-data-tables/).

 </div>